OSMLatam/OSM-Notes-Ingestion/README.md

 * Download countries and maritime areas.
 * Download the Planet dump, validate it and convert it CSV to import it into the database.
-  The conversion from the XML Planet dump to CSV is done with an XLST and it uses Saxon, which requires 6 GB RAM to process it.
+  The conversion from the XML Planet dump to CSV is done with an XLST.
 * Get the location of the notes.

 If `processAPINotes.sh` gets more than 10,000 notes from an API call, then it